 - Office or worksite orientation

-- Meeting the team
+- Meeting the team members

-A good onboarding program creates, fosters, and maintains employee engagement rather than simply providing a ‘getting started’ checklist.
-Some components of your onboarding program can be delivered as engaging eLearning modules, for instance, an interactive office orientation, an introduction to software tools, or an interactive pre-work module to get your new starters in ‘learning mode’ before their first day at the office.
+A good onboarding program creates, fosters, and maintains high employee engagement rather than simply providing a ‘getting started’ checklist.
+Some components of your onboarding program can be delivered as engaging eLearning modules, for instance, an interactive office orientation, an introduction to software tools, organizational culture, or an interactive pre-work module to get your new starters in ‘learning mode’ before their first day at the office.

 These and more are easily possible with the iSpring Learn LMS and iSpring Suite bundle — a complete learning solution that will help put new hire onboarding on autopilot.
 You can create courses, assign them to employees, and keep track of their results.